 Should the client want to invite an additional person other than the love partner in the call, this would be possible.
 The fact of inviting another person to the consultation is deemed to be an authorization to disclose your personal information to the invitee.

-No. However you may want to have at hand documents pertinent to your immigration project like your Canadian permits, your passport or diplomas in case you feel you may need to look at those documents in order to reply to the questions of the consultant.
+No. However you may want to have at hand documents pertinent to your immigration project like your Canadian permits, your passport or diplomas in case you feel you may need to look at those documents in order to reply to the questions of the lawyer.

 No. The recording, distribution or reuse of the images and audio material would present a potential breach of confidentiality and is not allowed.
 We strongly suggest that you take notes during the consultation.